DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-11-17-asking-candidates-if-they-received-free-school-meals.md

 * only ask the question about free school meals for now
 * filter out candidates who likely finished school before 1980 so that we could remove that part of the question
 * filter out candidates who likely went to school outside the UK, using nationality as a proxy, and for those that remain, make it clearer that the question only applies to free school meals received in the UK
-* ask candidates whether they received free schools instead of if they were eligible for them - whilst people might choose to never receive free school meals even if eligible (for example, opting for a packed lunch) we considered that this was unlikely and a worthwhile trade-off for a an easier to understand question
+* ask candidates whether they got free schools instead of if they were eligible for them - whilst people might choose to never eat free school meals even if eligible (for example, opting for a packed lunch) we considered that this was unlikely and a worthwhile trade-off for a an easier to understand question

 ## Initial results